craddis1/CosmoWAP/docs/source/surveyparams.rst

 .. py:class:: SurveyParams(cosmo=None)

    Initialize and retrieve set survey parameters for different surveys.
+These survey are stored in a class in the SurveyParams class.

    **Attributes:**